Chevrolet Silverado 2014-2024

 TSB #TSB 18-NA-355 • Issued: 2018-12-20

-Flush procedure using Mobil 1 Blue Label ATF to address torque converter shudder in 8L90 transmissions.
+Critical procedure using ONLY Mobil 1 Blue Label ATF (not regular Dexron VI) to address torque converter shudder in 2015-2019 8L90 transmissions.
+Includes complete fluid drain, cooler flush, and filter replacement.
+Often temporary fix; many trucks eventually need torque converter replacement.

 Related Symptoms: